10-inch French Meat Pie

 This recipe was provided by professional chefs and has been scaled down from a bulk recipe provided by a restaurant.
 The Food Network Kitchens chefs have not tested this recipe, in the proportions indicated, and therefore, we cannot make any representation as to the results.

-Recipe courtesy William J. Morin Jr, owner of Morin's Hometown Bar and Grille in Attleboro, MA.
+Recipe courtesy of William J. Morin Jr, owner of Morin's Hometown Bar and Grille in Attleboro, MA.